microsoft/EdgeML/examples/pytorch/vision/Face_Detection/README.md

 python train.py --batch_size 32 --model_arch RPool_Face_Quant --cuda True --multigpu True --save_folder weights/ --epochs 300 --save_frequency 5000

 ```
-This will save the checkpoints after every '--save_frequency' number of iterations in a weight file with 'checkpoint.pth' at the end and will save the best state weight in a file with best_state.pth at the end.
-These will be save in '--save_folder'.
+This will save the checkpoints after every '--save_frequency' number of iterations in a weight file with 'checkpoint.pth' at the end and the best state weight in a file with 'best_state.pth' at the end.
+These will be saved in '--save_folder'.
 For resuming training from a checkpoint, use '--resume checkpoint_name.pth' with the above command.

 ## Test